borntofrappe/playground/borntofrappe/Components/Illustration/README.md

 # Illustration

-A small note on the contents of this folder:
+Refer to the **intersection-observer** when replicating the component.

-- **radialGradient**: first attempt at creating the illustration.
-It is left aside because of browser inconsistencies around the `radialGradient` element and its attributes.
+- **radialGradient** relates to a first attempt at creating the illustration.
+It is left aside because of browser inconsistencies with the `radialGradient` element and its attributes.

-- **clipPath**: cross browser friendlier solution, using a series of overlapping ellipses and a `clipPath` to show only the shapes in the boundaries of the planet.
-There
+- **clipPath** replicates the single illustration with a cross-browser friendlier solution.
+It uses a series of overlapping ellipses and a `clipPath` to show only the shapes in the boundaries of the planet.

-- **intersection-observer**: project re-creating the component with svelte and animating the illustration with the intersection observer API.
-This to have the orbit rotate only as the illustration is scrolled into view.
-The height is purposefully increased to allow for vertical scroll.
-The icons are set to match the different sections of the landing page.
+- **intersection-observer** takes the illustration, creates a Svelte component and animates the shapes using the intersection observer API.

+## Remember To

+- increase the duration of the animation.
+Currently, it is sped up just to show the property in action.